 Land surface model simulations of the future land carbon sink are particularly sensitive to the representation of photosynthetic processes and their response and acclimation to increasing CO2 concentration1.
 Models that include photosynthetic acclimation to elevated CO2 simulate a downregulation in leaf nitrogen content and photosynthetic capacity that results from progressive soil nitrogen limitation2,3, an effect that reduces the future terrestrial carbon sink compared to models that do not simulate this downregulation4,5.
 However, others have proposed that this observed downregulation is the result of optimal resource use that maximizes photosynthetic efficiency and plant growth6,7.
 Here, for the first time, we provide experimental results to reconcile these competing hypotheses, forging a path forward for implementing improved representations of plant responses to elevated CO2 under varying soil nitrogen in land surface models.

-The progressive N limitation hypothesis predicts that elevated CO2 increases plant nitrogen demand to build and maintain photosynthetic tissue, which increases plant nitrogen uptake rates and causes soil nitrogen availability to progressively decline over time3.
-The hypothesis predicts that declines in soil nitrogen availability will decrease leaf N and photosynthetic capacity and that acute increases in total leaf area and biomass will dampen as nitrogen availability becomes more limited.
+The progressive nitrogen limitation hypothesis predicts that elevated CO2 increases plant nitrogen demand to build and maintain photosynthetic tissue, which increases plant nitrogen uptake rates and causes soil nitrogen availability to progressively decline over time3.
+The hypothesis predicts that declines in soil nitrogen availability will decrease leaf nitrogen and photosynthetic capacity and that increases in total leaf area and biomass will dampen as nitrogen availability becomes more limited.
 However, progressive nitrogen limitation does not explain why newly expanded leaves often have increased operational net photosynthesis rates despite reduced photosynthetic capacity, and limited empirical evidence exists supporting such an integrated role of soil nitrogen availability on concurrent leaf and whole plant responses to elevated CO28.

-An alternative hypothesis to explain plant responses to elevated CO2 suggests that the reduction in leaf N and photosynthetic capacity is the result of an allocation strategy where C3 plants optimize resource use efficiency at the leaf level, maximizing relative N allocation to structures supporting whole plant growth.
-This is because, in C3 plants, fewer photosynthetic enzymes are needed to maximize light use for photosynthesis because of reduced photorespiration under elevated CO29,10.
-If true, the theory predicts that C3 plants should optimally respond to elevated CO2 by decreasing leaf N content while maintaining enhanced rates of net photosynthesis.
-This allocation strategy at the leaf level allows plants to maximize N allocation to structures that support whole plant growth (e.g., total leaf area).
-The expected optimal leaf response to elevated CO2 has recently received some empirical support6,7, though no studies have connected these patterns with concurrently measured whole plant responses to elevated CO2.
-Importantly, this theory suggests that leaf responses to elevated CO2 are independent of soil N availability, though does not discount potential positive role of soil N availability on whole plant growth responses to elevated CO2.
+An alternative hypothesis to explain plant responses to elevated CO2 suggests that the reduction in leaf nitrogen and photosynthetic capacity is the result of an allocation strategy where C3 plants optimize resource use efficiency at the leaf level, maximizing relative nitrogen allocation to structures supporting whole plant growth.
+This is because, in C3 plants, fewer photosynthetic enzymes are needed to maximize light use for photosynthesis as a result of reduced photorespiration under elevated CO29,10.
+If true, the theory predicts that C3 plants should optimally respond to elevated CO2 by decreasing leaf nitrogen content while maintaining enhanced rates of net photosynthesis.
+This allocation strategy at the leaf level allows plants to maximize nitrogen allocation to whole plant growth.
+The expected optimal leaf response to elevated CO2 has recently received some empirical support6,7, though no studies have connected these patterns with concurrently measured whole-plant responses to elevated CO2.
+Importantly, this theory suggests that leaf responses to elevated CO2 are independent of soil nitrogen availability, though does not discount potential positive role of soil N availability on whole plant growth responses to elevated CO2.

 To disentangle effects of soil N availability on leaf and whole plant responses to elevated CO2, we grew Glycine max under one of two CO2 concentrations (420 ppm and 1000 ppm), one of nine soil N fertilization treatments, one of two inoculation treatments (inoculated and uninoculated with Bradyrhizobium japonicum in sterile soil) in a full-factorial growth chamber experiment.
-After seven weeks of vegetative growth, we measured leaf N content, maximum rates of Rubisco carboxylation and RuBP regeneration, total leaf area, and whole plant biomass.
-We also calculated the fraction of leaf N allocated to photosynthetic and structural tissue11, structural carbon costs to acquire nitrogen12, and investment to symbiotic nitrogen fixation13.
+After seven weeks of vegetative growth, we measured leaf nitrogen content, maximum rates of Rubisco carboxylation and RuBP regeneration, total leaf area, and whole plant biomass.
+We also calculated the fraction of leaf nitrogen allocated to photosynthetic and structural tissue11, structural carbon costs to acquire nitrogen12, and investment to symbiotic nitrogen fixation13.